gilmerperez/moonstar-esthetics/SpecificationSheet.md

 ### ❓ Missing / To Be Determined

-- From Ana: Logo, favicon, brand assets, text content
+- From Ana: brand assets and text content
-- Dark/Light Mode
 - Page not found
 - Make footer nice and complex on big screens, switch to simple footer on small screens
 - Google Maps API key